- Cool Solutions Home

 - Novell Museum

 - Talk to Us

-Welcome to the Cloud Computing Cool Solutions Community
+Welcome to the Cool Blogs: Official Novell Bloggers Community

 When I was younger I played lead guitar in a heavy metal band.
 I also co-hosted a radio show on a community radio station.
 I remember how incredibly empowering it was at that time to be able to have an audience for my thoughts and ideas.
 Music and radio were mediums that allowed me to go from being a consumer of ideas being fed to me, and become the author of my own thoughts.